 7.5.4 In the event of a draw, the winner will be determined by following the procedures outlined in Appendix A – Section One (Page 20).

-7.5.6 The Junior Shield Finals Day may be held at the end of March.
+7.5.6 The Junior Shield Finals Day will be held at the end of the competition season

 7.7 Rules and Regulations (U14/U16 Tournaments)